NonerKao/BICIB/README.md

 should be viewed as Turing machines.
 There is no random-accessed memory any more, but only a tape now.

-As a result, we maintain a small part of C code, which is responsble for loading the brainfuck source code to a contiguous region on the tape of the two machines.
-The code will then be processed by the main part of interpreter/compiler.
-After bootstrapping, both of them are self-hosted.
+As a result, we implement a small piece of assembly code as a general entry point, which is responsible for loading the files specified in the prompt into a contiguous region on the tape of the simulated machine.

-Currently(version 0.1) we use C to bootstrap the whole process, and the usage mentioned above may not be available until future releases.
+The code will then be processed by the main part of interpreter/compiler, writen in brainfuck.

+Currently(version 0.2) we have the compiler self-hosted but still use C interpreter to run brainfuck programs.

 Getting started
 ===============